Perennials/logging-node/README.md

   chunked or compressed, but I'm not sure because for repeating the request is better to have the exact replica, for human inspection and testing it needs to be readable and the `content-length` needs to be adjusted.
+- Would be cool to document everything precisely, including the interfaces and the deferred classes.
+Also the logic of the deferred classes is slightly different and they don't emit the `.Open.Error` event, which could cause problems.

 Authors